 School hygiene measures should include education and awareness of educators, learners and school support on COVID-19, the spread of the virus, symptoms thereof and personal protective measures.
-Importantly, these hygiene practices should continue outside of the school in households, learner transport and hostels, where these are an private entity, in order to keep the school community safe.
+Importantly, these hygiene practices should continue outside of the home in households and in learner transport in order to keep the school community safe.